zatech/code-of-conduct/README.md

 * Do not harass others
 * All content must be "safe for work"
 * Do not share personal information of others to people outside the community
-* Don't spam the channels with links, or links to pages, for the purpose of monetization of user views and which provide no value to the community
+* Don't post promotional messages that aim to extract value from the community

 This is a safe space, let's keep it that way.